All Episodes

 That's just class warfare.

-That's that's already taxed the rich.
+You already tax the rich.

 Our problem is we don't have enough rich people.